anthony-illenden/EAE-598-Project/README.md

 - Zhu, Y., and R. E. Newell, 1998: A Proposed Algorithm for Moisture Fluxes from Atmospheric Rivers.

 ### Requirements
+ Requirements | |
-WX-01 | AR Events with and without MFWs
+WX-01 | Identify AR Events with and without MFWs
 --------|-----------------
 Priority | High
 Sprint | 1
 Assigned To | Tony
-User Story | Determine which AR events—with and without MFWs—to use.
+Description | Determine which AR events—with and without MFWs—to use.

-Requirements | |
-1. Gather 10-20 years of AR-MFW events. |
-2. Catalog and confirm the events with a test. |

-Acceptance Criteria | |
-1. 10-20 years of AR-MFW events gathered and cataloged. |
+Acceptance Criteria | At least 10-20 years of AR-MFW events gathered and cataloged.
-2. Events confirmed with a test. |

-Unit Test | |
+Unit Test | N/A
-N/A

 ---